Kong/kong-dist-cloudformation/README.md

 1. The security configuration on the templates opens up all externally accessible ports to incoming traffic from any IP address if defualt is chosen(0.0.0.0/0).
 The risk of data loss is high.
 If you desire a more secure configuration, please update access fileds with appropiate ip address range.

-2. Tempalate install bunch of resources on AWS.You will be billed for the AWS resources used.
+2. Tempalate installs bunch of resources on AWS.You will be billed for the AWS resources used.